AlexanderLanin/features/README.md

 ## Features

-This repository contains a _collection_ of two features - `hello` and `color`.
-These features serve as simple feature implementations.
+This repository contains a _collection_ of features.
 Each sub-section below shows a sample `devcontainer.json` alongside example usage of the feature.

 ### `shinx-needs`